Technology Makes Life Easier for Diabetics

 Surgical treatment advances

-Fractyl Inc., a manufacturer of surgical devices and the firmware and software that control them, is in the research and development phase of an experimental technique to facilitate the surgical treatment of patients with Type 2 diabetes.
-Fractyl’s device and procedure, powered by Microsoft software and a custom application by BlueMetal, an Insight company, could have significant impact on the treatment of Type 2 diabetes.
+Fractyl, a manufacturer of surgical devices and the firmware and software that control them, is in the research and development phase of an experimental technique to facilitate the surgical treatment of patients with type 2 diabetes.
+Fractyl’s device and procedure, powered by Microsoft software and a custom application by BlueMetal, an Insight company, could have significant impact on the treatment of type 2 diabetes.

 Pain relief without drugs

-A new device worn in a strap around the calf kills the pain of diabetic neuropathyusing nerve stimulation.
-Electrical pulses signal the brain to trigger the body’s natural pain relief response, so drugs aren’t necessary.
-It’s especially helpful for people who are awakened at night by tingling, burning feet, and previously had to get up to take a pain reliever.
+A high-frequency transcutaneous electrical nerve stimulation (TENS) device strapped around the calf can be used to ease or eliminate the pain of diabetic neuropathy.
+The device works by sending pulses that signal the brain to trigger the body’s natural pain relief response so drugs aren’t necessary.
+It’s especially helpful for people who are awakened at night by tingling or the sensation of burning feet.
+It could also help limit the need for opioids.

 Apps for everything

-Diabetics can use smartphone apps to do everything from tracking calories totracking glucose and weight.
+Diabetics can use smartphone apps for everything from tracking calories to tracking glucose and weight.
 They can also record insulin levels, exercise habits and sugar intake.
-There’s even an app for recipes tailored to diabetics.
+There’s even an app for diabetic-friendly recipes.

 Revolutionizing research with big data

-Another study collected data from insurance claims, pharmacy records, healthcare providers and labs.
-Then it used machine learning to develop predictive models and risk factors for the onset of Type 2 diabetes.
+Research discussed in the journal Big Data collected information from insurance claims, pharmacy records, healthcare providers and labs.
+It then used machine learning to develop predictive models and risk factors for the onset of type 2 diabetes.
 Scientists who developed the models say they are at least 50% better at predicting the disease than current methods.

 The more information scientists have to work with, the more they will learn about treating and managing the disease.
 Someday, big data may enable medicine to truly beat diabetes.